markfeit/duplicacy-dev/README.md

 ## Housekeeping

-Before commiting changes, `make unpatch` will remove a change required to one of the source files that
+Before commiting changes, `make unpatch` will remove a change to one file that makes Duplicacy compile outside of Gilbert Chen's environment.

 A `make clean` will remove everything not distributed with this repository.
 If changes to the sources other than the aforementioned